beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 Javadoc comments and self-documenting code (and in-code comments) have two very different target audiences:

 Javadoc comments are typically for users of the API -also developers-, but they don't care about the internal structure of the system, just the classes, methods, inputs, and outputs of the system.
 The code is contained within a black box.
 These comments should be used to explain how to do certain tasks, what the expected results of operations are, when exceptions are thrown, and what input values mean.
-Given a Javadoc-generated set of documentation, I should be able to fully understand how to use your interfaces without ever looking at a line of your code.
+Given a Javadoc-generated set of documentation, anyone should be able to fully understand how to use your interfaces without ever looking at a line of your code.

 On the other hand the code and comments that remain in the code file are for developers.
 You want to address their concerns here, make it easy to understand what the code does and why the code is the way it is.
 The use of appropriate variable names, methods, classes, and so on (self-documenting code) coupled with comments achieves this.